-The true majesty of Kenya stems from its variety, which makes it much easier to travel, explore, and discover as a senior safely.
+The true majesty of Kenya stems from its variety, which makes it much easier to safely travel, explore, and discover as a senior.
 “Some travelers prefer not to stay in Nairobi at all,” Michelle says.
 “But at least one night upon arrival is important to either rest and acclimatize to the time-zone change or to visit some of Nairobi’s key places of interest.
 Kenya is also in East Africa, which is easily combined with Zanzibar for the ‘beach-and-bush’ combo.”
 A Kenya travel specialist can ensure your time in the country is all about your preferred experiences.

 Morocco is often considered the gateway to Africa.
 With an impressive connection to ancient cities, antique trade routes, epic mountains, sweeping desert sands, and the endless warmth of local hospitality, you can find a taste of the exotic or the charm of timeless luxury.
 Morocco blends African and Arab heritage, makes age-old customs accessible, and creates a tangible atmosphere that can easily enchant.